Shenhui: Shenhui's attack

-At the Great Dharma Assembly in Henan Province in 732 he coined this term in order to deride Shenxiu's school.
-Here he claimed that Shenxiu tried to usurp the title of Sixth Patriarch from Huineng.
+Shenhui coined the term "Northern School" in order to deride Shenxiu's school.
+He claimed that Shenxiu tried to usurp the title of Sixth Patriarch from Huineng.
 He supported his claims by stating that Huineng possessed the robe of Bodhidharma, the First Patriarch of Zen.

-Another attack was staged at the Great Cloud Temple in Huatai in 734.
+In 734, an attack was staged at the Great Cloud Temple in Huatai.
 He delivered a talk titled the Exposition on Right and Wrong in regards to Bodhidharma's Southern School.
 It was presented in the form of a discussion between him and a monk named Chongyuan, who took the side of Shenxiu's Northern School.
 Shenhui used the opportunity to question Shenxiu's legitimacy as Hongren's successor.

-Most memorably, however, he accused the Northern School of advocating "gradual" and not "sudden" enlightenment.

-The Record of the Zen Discourses of the Monk Shenhui quotes Shenhui:

-In addition to these claims, Shenhui further alleged that Shenxiu's teachings deviated from Zen in their emphasis on ceremony and sutra study, rather than seated meditation and no-mind.
 He also accused "Northern School" students of trying to steal Bodhidharma's robe, to sever the head of Huineng's mummy, and to rewrite the inscription on Shenxiu's tomb with the words "Sixth Patriarch".

+Most memorably, however, he accused the Northern School of advocating "gradual" and not "sudden" enlightenment.However, some scholars indicate that Shenxiu's extant writings do not support the view that he rejected sudden enlightenment.
+Indeed, according to McRae, Shenxiu's Guanxin Lun (觀心論; Treatise on the Contemplation of the Mind) states: “It does not take long to witness this; enlightenment is in the instant.
+Why worry about your white hair (i.e., about your age)?”

 Historical analysis of Shenhui's attack

 Several scholars consider Shenhui's arguments against the "Northern School" to be fabrications or exaggerations.
-Heinrich Dumoulin, commenting on Shenhui's accusations, wrote that Shenhui was "unscrupulous", while Ui Hakuju wrote that he had "“traits deserving of moral censure and criticism for intolerance”.
+Heinrich Dumoulin, commenting on Shenhui's accusations, wrote that Shenhui was "unscrupulous", while Ui Hakuju wrote that he had “traits deserving of moral censure and criticism for intolerance”.

 Scholars such as Philip Yampolsky have suggested that one of his disciples may have written the Platform Sutra, which glorifies Huineng and "sudden" enlightenment while deriding Shenxiu.

 Scholars note that both the concept of a "patriarch" and the possession of the robe of Bodhidharma being the indicator of this person probably arose as a result of Shenhui's diatribes.
 In fact, according to the Platform Sutra, Huineng himself did not pass on the robe, nor did he name a "patriarch" to replace him.
 Rather, like his teacher Hongren, he had many disciples who went on to teach Zen.

 Philip Yampolsky wrote that Shenhui's claim that the Diamond Sutra and not the Lankavatara Sutra was the paramount sutra of Bodhidharma and his disciples was "pure fabrication".